NodeOS/NodeOS/README.md

     npm start
     ```

-+If you have an error when building or running NodeOS, take a look at [this page](https://github.com/NodeOS/NodeOS/wiki/Fixing-NodeOS-Build-Errors)
+If you encounter an error when building NodeOS, take a look at [this page](https://github.com/NodeOS/NodeOS/wiki/Fixing-NodeOS-Build-Errors)

 # NodeOS on Docker